SL13PNIR/night-miner/README.md

 2. Import keys into Eternl wallet or use Cardano CLI

 **Important:** Keep your `auto-mine-wallet/` backups safe regardless!
 Even if address consolidation works, you should retain the keys as a safety backup.

 ## Disclaimer

+This software is provided "as is" without warranty.
+By using this software, you agree to the developer receiving up to 10% of solutions found as fair compensation.
+This 10% cap is enforced through tamper-resistant tracking.
+Mining results depend on network conditions, competition, and luck.

+---

+**Happy Mining! 🌙**

+## Disclaimer